 Queen Street, Newton Abbot, Pedestrian Enhancements

-A public consultation is being held, in partnership with Teignbridge District Council (TDC), on plans for pedestrian enhancements to Queen Street, Newton Abbot.
-This consultation aims to find out your views on the proposed changes.
+A public consultation was held between 29th April and 24th June 2022, in partnership with Teignbridge District Council (TDC), on plans for pedestrian enhancements to Queen Street, Newton Abbot.
+This consultation was to find out your views on the proposed changes.

 Queen Street connects Newton Abbot Rail Station to the Town Centre, and is home to an extensive number of shops, independent businesses, and services.
 However, currently the street is dominated by motorised vehicles, with space allocated to through traffic and on-street parking.

 - footways are too narrow in places for large numbers of pedestrians

 - Queen Street and its side roads can be difficult to cross

 - not enough space is allocated to pedestrians who are the priority in a Town Centre area.

 A package of proposals have been designed to make Queen Street a more attractive, safe and healthy place for visitors and businesses.

 In 2019, Teignbridge District Council bid for a share of £1 billion Future High Street Fund which was set up to help reshape town centres through transformational schemes.

 In 2020, Teignbridge District Council hosted a consultation to engage with the public on potential plans for Queen Street.